Brianali-codes/Shiori/README.md

 - **Download Manager**: Download wallpapers to your device
 - **Dark Mode**: Full support for light and dark themes
 - **Customizable Settings**: Personalize your experience
+- **Beautiful icons and UI**: Experience simplicity an style all in one package.

 ## Screenshots